 - observing trends within data

 - identifying and assessing possible strategies

-- presenting results that are easily understood
+- presenting results that can be easily understood

-- implementing agreed solutions
+- implementing agreed solutions.

 Job titles related to operational research include ‘operations analyst’, ‘operations consultant’, ‘operations and strategy analyst’ and ‘data analyst’.